RosterElf Logo

 Delegate handles the task but must inform you of actions taken

-Example: Leave approvals within guidelines
+Example: Leave approvals within established guidelines

 Consult before